IrosTheBeggar/mStream/README.md

 sudo npm link
 ```

-mStrean is also available as a pre-compiled EXE for Windows.
+mStream is also available as a pre-compiled EXE for Windows.
 This version is called mStream Express and [can be downloaded from the release page](https://github.com/IrosTheBeggar/mStream/releases)

 ## Running & Configuring mStream